Okay, let me ask you this – “What acoustic guitar would you buy if you had $3000 right now?”

 - The body shape also restricts “anchoring” with the pinky finger

 - It is neck-heavy

 Best For Kids/Small Hands – Little Martin LX1

 Small in size, BIG on tone!

 This is Martin’s smallest guitar.
-While small in size, is big on quality, and versatility.
+While small in size, it’s big on quality and versatility.
 It sounds great being played around the campfire or while practicing around the house.
 The smaller size makes it convenient for small fingers and for travel.